mosaicml/composer/README.md

 # 🧐 Why shouldn’t I use Composer?

-* Composer is mostly optimized for computer vision (CV) and natural language processing (NLP).
+* Composer is mostly optimized for computer vision and natural language processing.
 If you work on, e.g., reinforcement learning, you might encounter rough edges when using Composer.
 * Composer currently only supports NVIDIA GPUs, although we're working on adding alternatives.
 * Since Composer is still in alpha, our API may not be stable.
 We recommend pegging your work to a Composer version.